-Human trafficking Forced labour Slavery The Modern Slavery Act, the first of its kind in Europe, received Royal Assent on the 26th March 2015.
-The act consolidated slavery and trafficking offences and introduced tough penalties and sentencing rules.
+Human trafficking Forced labour Slavery The Modern Slavery Act received Royal Assent on the 26th March 2015 and consolidated slavery and trafficking offences and introduced tough penalties and sentencing rules.
 Under the UK's Modern Slavery Act 2015, KPMUK is required to publish a Slavery & Human Trafficking Statement for each financial year, describing the steps we have taken to address the risk of slavery or human trafficking occurring in our own operations or supply chains.